 7. Digital transformation

-Moreover, the number of new-age Fintech players are growing with a reliant customer base in the Small and medium-sized (SME) businesses.
-In order to compete with them and capturing the SME demand, banks are adopting digital lending platforms.
+Moreover, the number of new-age Fintech players is growing with a reliant customer base in Small and medium-sized (SME) businesses.
+In order to compete with them and capture the SME demand, banks are adopting digital lending platforms.
 The need to deliver quality, frictionless client experience is driving the adoption of automation.

-Further, combining automation to front-office operations will improve client experience.
+Further, combining automation with front-office operations will improve client experience.
 In addition to this, it will improve front-office efficiency, reduce costs and increase scalability.